The Large Core of College Admission Markets: Theory and Evidence: Discussion

-Second, policymakers may have different objectives (e.g., maximize the number of students assigned, diversity, etc.). \textit{How does one compute a stable allocation that supports these objectives?} We have shown that---at least for the objective of maximizing the number of assigned students---this computation may be hard.
-Still, in college admissions markets, a long waiting period until the release of official result is a common practice, and this may allow solving realistic-size problems in reasonable time in practice \citep{LB_M}.
+Another interesting question is \textit{how to compute a stable allocation that supports the objectives of a policymaker.} Policymakers may have different objectives (e.g., maximize the number of students assigned, diversity, etc.).
+We have shown that---at least for the objective of maximizing the number of assigned students---this computation may be hard.
+Still, in college admissions markets, a long waiting period until the release of official result is common, and this may allow solving realistic-size problems in practice.
 Leveraging our characterization of stability (\cref{lem:stable_new}), integer programming methods in the spirit of \citet{agoston2016integer} and \citet{delorme2019mathematical} are a promising direction.
-We leave these challenges to future research.

 \begin{appendices}